john-cd/rust_howto/bk/src/links/learning.md

 ## Lists of Rust Links and Resources {#lists-of-rust-links-and-resources}

-- [Rust Learning][rust-learning~github]↗: A bunch of links to blog posts, articles, videos, etc. for learning Rust.
+- [Rust Learning][rust-learning~repo]↗: A bunch of links to blog posts, articles, videos, etc. for learning Rust.
-- [Idiomatic Rust][idiomatic-rust~github]↗: A peer-reviewed collection of articles, talks, repos which teach concise, idiomatic Rust.
+- [Idiomatic Rust][idiomatic-rust~repo]↗: A peer-reviewed collection of articles, talks, repos which teach concise, idiomatic Rust.
-- [LearnRust][learnrust~github]↗.
+- [LearnRust][learnrust~repo]↗.
 - The [Rust Starter Pack][rust-starter-pack~website]↗.

 ## Rust Overviews and Starting Points {#overview}